Schmutsi/Network-Operating-System/Network Topology.md

 ### configuration

-To do this, we first download iptables
+To do this, we would first download iptables.

 <b><i> write code here</i></b>